-Motorola DROID Mini, DROID Ultra, and DROID MAXX officially introduced for Verizon [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID Mini, DROID Ultra, and DROID MAXX officially introduced for Verizon [UPDATED]Alex Wagner - Editorial Director of News and Content

 Today Verizon held an event in New York City and, to the surprise of almost no one, pulled a trio of new Motorola DROID smartphones out of its big red hat.
 The new devices are dubbed the DROID Mini, DROID Ultra, and DROID MAXX, and each unit has a defining characteristic that sets it apart from its robotic siblings.

 The DROID Mini is the smallest of the bunch, packing a 4.3-inch 720p display that Motorola and Verizon describe as "edge-to-edge."
 Also included with the DROID Mini is 2GB RAM, 16GB storage, 2,000mAh battery, wireless charging support, NFC, and a high-gloss black paint job.
 The DROID Mini comes preloaded with Android 4.2.2.